Asian markets mostly higher after Wall Street gains | Taiwan News

-BEIJING (AP) — Asian markets rose Monday after Wall Street gained following a week of history-making losses.
+BEIJING (AP) — Asian markets rose Monday after Wall Street gained following a turbulent week.

 WALL STREET: A late rally reversed steep losses Friday and lifted the Dow Jones industrial average more than 300 points.
 The Dow gained 1.4 percent to 24,190.90.
 The Standard & Poor's 500 rose 1.5 percent to 2,619.55.
 The Nasdaq composite added 1.4 percent, to 6,874.49.
 For the week, the three indexes finished down more than 5 percent.
 They're also now all in the red for the year.